eabeam/EC137.S21/R_0601_intro.md

 ---

+[TOC]

 # Lesson 1: Introduction to R

-[TOC]

-## What you'll learn:
+## What you'll learn

 **Before class (on your own)**

 1. Download and install R and RStudio.
-2. Complete a tutorial
+2. Basics of R: what are functions, arguments, vectors, lists, frames, and packages?
-3. Make sure you can run commands in the command window sucessfully
+3. Make sure you can run simple commands in the RStudio sucessfully

 **In class**

-1. RStudio walkthrough
-2. General principles of R
+1. Understand basic elements of RStudio and how to use them
+2. Set up and implement a workflow using RMarkdown (*we're using a basic workflow - putting text and code in a general Rmd and knitting it, but you're welcome to do fancier things*)
-3. Using RMarkdown
+3.

 ## Lesson